-A DAC and a UCC can use the CATCH, as described above, to detect misses for duplicated block and read the missed block directly from the cache as long as the block is in the cache.
-The key difference of CATCH for the DAC and the UCC is the following.
+A DAC and a UCC can use the CATCH, as described above, to detect a miss for a duplicated block and read the missed block directly from the cache, as long as the block is in the cache.
+However, there is a key difference in how CATCH is used for a DAC and a UCC.
 In a DAC, when accessing the HDD, the block will be first inserted in the cache and then it will be checked for duplication because there is a risk to evict its duplicate from the cache and this will result to an invalidation of the HDD entry.
 On the other hand, for a UCC the block is first checked for duplication and only if the HDD can not detect any duplication will the block be inserted in the cache.